 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Understanding Oak Grove Criminal Penalties and Your Rights Under Missouri Law
+Oak Grove Criminal Convictions and Their Impact in Missouri

 No matter how minor the charge, a criminal conviction in Oak Grove, MO can follow you for years.
 Misdemeanors can bring fines, probation, or short jail terms—but felony convictions carry much heavier penalties, including long prison sentences and the loss of important civil rights like voting, gun ownership, and eligibility for certain jobs.